 The Miniature circuit breakers (MCB's) operate in a similar way to traditional fuses and are provided to protect the wiring from an overload or short circuit.
 If an overload occurs the MCB will switch off the supply.
 If this occurs the cause of the fault should be investigated before switching the MCB back on.
-Details of the MCB ratings and the circuits they protect are detailed in the back of this handbook.
+Details of the MCB ratings and the circuits they protect are detailed in your Tribute handbook and information wallet supplied with your vehicle.

-12 Volt DC Fuses
+12V DC Fuses

-These fuses are provided to protect the various 12 volt circuits from an overload or short circuit.
-If a fuse does blow, the cause of the fault should be investigated before a replacement is fitted.
-When replacing a fuse, always replace a fuse with the correct value.
-Never replace with a higher value as this could damage the wiring harness.
-Details of fuse ratings are in the back of this handbook.
+These fuses are provided to protect the various 12V circuits from an overload or short circuit.
+If a fuse does blow, the cause of the fault should be investigated before a replacement.
+When replacing a fuse, always replace with a fuse of the correct value, never replace with a higher value as this could damage the wiring harness.
+Details of fuse ratings are given in your Tribute handbook and information wallet supplied with your vehicle.